 The GST bill will help reduce a compounded 25-30% computed tax slab overall goods payable by your small business and to end-consumers provide a uniform tax regime of 18%.
 Here are four reasons to celebrate the GST and what it means to you:

 We could look at a minimum of a 7% reduction in the tax rate with a GST that may be fixed at 18%.
 This will help reduce the total taxes paid by the producer, trader and end consumer drastically.
 Taxes are now paid by the trader on purchases against sales the number of sales made.
 For your small business, the tax on procuring materials and the sale of produce will be reduced gradually.

 For the consumer, this would mean that the costs of all products and services like FMCG or perishables would be significantly cheaper.
 Earlier, taxes would be set off on sales against taxes on trade purchases.
 With the GST bill, taxes are now based on purchases based on the cost of sales.

 There are several points where vehicles carrying goods are stopped by officials at checkpoints.
 Most traders have to cough up heavy bribes in order to continue their journey past these check posts.
 The amount that has to be paid between check posts will now be standardized as a part of GST.

 Pay 1 GST tax not 8:

 GST brings with it an 18-20% tax rate based on fee-based transactions.
-Initially your small business may see a rise in inflation and on processing fees for electronic transactions.
-As the cost of financial services decrease, the prices of commodities will reduce significantly.
+Initially, your small business may see a rise in inflation and on processing fees for electronic transactions.
+As the cost of financial services decreases, the prices of commodities will reduce significantly.
 This will help your small business save on the difference between the GST and the multiple taxes that your small business pays today.